vsiddesh/cp-cfk-examples/cp-azure-aks-deploy/README.rst

      http://localhost:9021

 #.
-Check that the ``elastic-0`` topic was created and that messages are being produced to the topic.
+Check that the ``test-topic`` topic was created and that messages are being produced to the topic.

 =========
 Tear Down